KoolKeith/shareit/README.md

  * It uploads files to your server.
  * Then it copies the public URL into your clipboard.
  * There is a .desktop file included so that you can add a context menu entry to share files within Dolphin file manager (KDE).
 Adapt the path to your shareit.sh script in that desktop file and place it in ~/.local/share/kservices5/ServiceMenus/.
 See https://wiki.natenom.com/w/Linux/KDE/Service_Menu for details.
+ * There is a history for shared files in the format "local url => remote url".

 ##In some cases it does some extra work
 ###If file is a png or jpeg